The 13th Warrior: Plot

 Reaching Hrothgar's kingdom, they confirm that their foe is indeed the ancient "Wendol", fiends who come with the mist to kill and take human heads.
 While the group searches through a raided cabin, they find a Venus figurine, which is said to represent the "Mother of the Wendol".
 On the first night, the warriors Hyglak and Ragnar die.
-After a string of clashes, Buliwyf's band determine that the Wendol are human cannibals, who are clad to appear like bears, live like bears, and think of themselves as bears.
+After a string of clashes, Buliwyf's band determines that the Wendol are human cannibals, who are clad to appear like bears, live like bears and think of themselves as bears.

-The warriors' numbers dwindling, having also lost Skeld, Halga, Roneth, and Rethel, and their positions all but indefensible, they consult another völva of the village.
+The warriors' numbers dwindling, having also lost Skeld, Halga, Roneth and Rethel, and their positions all but indefensible, they consult another völva of the village.
 She tells them to track the Wendol to their lair and destroy their leaders, specifically the "Mother of the Wendol", and their warlord, who wears "the horns of power".
 Buliwyf and the remaining warriors infiltrate the Wendol caves and kill the Mother but not before Buliwyf is scratched deeply across the shoulder by a claw attached to her hand, dipped in poison.

 Ahmed and the last of the Norse warriors escape the caves but without the injured Helfdane, who opts to stay behind and fight.
 They return to the village to prepare for a last stand.
 Buliwyf staggers outside before the battle and inspires the warriors with a Viking prayer for the honored dead who will enter Valhalla.
 Buliwyf succeeds in killing the Wendol warlord, defeats them, and succumbs to the poison.
 Ahmed witnesses Buliwyf's royal funeral alongside the four surviving members of the 13 (Herger, Weath, Edgtho, and Haltaf) before returning to his homeland, grateful to the Norsemen for helping him to "become a man and a useful servant of God".

+Cast

+Additionally, Kristen Cloke makes an uncredited appearance as the Mother of the Wendol, replacing Susan Willis, whose name remained in the closing credits despite her not appearing in the final cut.